ryanatkn/fuz_code/README.md

 Compared to [Shiki](https://github.com/shikijs/shiki),
 this library is much lighter
-(using its faster `shiki/engine/javascript`, 503kB minified to 16kB, 63kb gzipped to 5.6kB)
+(with its faster `shiki/engine/javascript`, 503kB minified to 16kB, 63kb gzipped to 5.6kB)
 and [vastly faster](#benchmarks)
-for runtime usage because it uses JS regexps instead of the [Onigurama regexp engine](https://shiki.matsu.io/guide/regex-engines) used by TextMate grammars, and because Prism grammars are much simpler (and less powerful!) than TextMate's.
+for runtime usage because it uses JS regexps instead of the [Onigurama regexp engine](https://shiki.matsu.io/guide/regex-engines) used by TextMate grammars.
-Shiki also has 38 dependencies to fuz_code's 0,
+Shiki also has 38 dependencies instead of 0.
-but for static buildtime usage this is not a fair comparison.
+However this is not a fair comparison because Shiki is designed mainly for buildtime usage, and Prism grammars are much simpler and less powerful than TextMate's.

 ## Usage